 The most common symptom of gastritis is vomiting.
 Additionally, stomach pain indicated by debilitation--your pet moving as though they are in pain, or not much at all--is a sign of gastritis.
 Other symptoms are dehydration, diarrhea, excessive salivation, blood in the stool or vomit, loss of appetite, weakness, weight loss, and a dull coat.
 Since gastritis is often a symptom of another problem, there may be additional symptoms not associated with gastritis, but may be associated with the root cause.

 Often treatment for gastritis begins by withholding food from the dog or cat for a period up to forty-eight hours.
 This allows the stomach lining to recover without having to deal with any further assault or abrasion.
 Water is only given in small amounts throughout the day to prevent the animal from ingesting the water too quickly or in large amounts, which can induce more vomiting.
 If this does not solve the gastritis, the dog or cat may need to receive nutrients and hydration intravenously.
 Once the symptoms of gastritis have subsided, food may be reintroduced, but ideally only bland low-fat meals until your pet has fully recovered.
 Your vet may also prescribe a medication such as Famotidine to help ease your pet's stomach during this whole process.
+Using a daily pet supplement for gastrointestinal health can also act as a preventive measure.

 More on Stomach Care for Pets